-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 7.1 What role do stakeholders or rights holders (eg, employees, pensioners, creditors, customers, suppliers, and Indigenous communities) play in shaping ESG in your jurisdiction?
 What influence can they exert on a company?

-The COVID-19 pandemic accelerated the expectations of stakeholders and broader society that companies will drive societal impact, environmental sustainability and inclusive growth.
-With greater awareness of and interest in ESG issues, stakeholders are capable of activating businesses' ‘ESG consciousnesses' and driving them to unlock the potential of ESG and become catalysts for change.
-As a workforce strategy, ESG has become a competitive advantage in attracting and retaining talent.
+With greater awareness of and interest in ESG issues, stakeholders are capable of activating businesses' 'ESG consciousnesses' and driving them to unlock the potential of ESG and become catalysts for change.
+As a workforce strategy, ESG has become a tool to gain a competitive advantage in attracting and retaining talent.
 Companies that fail to meet the expected ESG performance standards, particularly in respect of societal issues, are likely to see a knock-on impact on their reputation.
 Moreover, a rising number of customers have pledged to engage in business only with those corporates that adhere to ESG standards, thereby pushing businesses to conduct proper due diligence relevant to ESG issues in respect of their business relationships and to shift to a more sustainable supply chain.

 8 Trends and predictions